Zoë CharltonFort Mose30"x22"Collage, stickers, graphite, and gouache on paper2014Courtesy of the artistPhotography by Greg Staley

 Additional contributors include:

-Hrag Vartanian, Editor-in-Chief and Co-founder of Hyperallergic (Foreword), and Deana Haggag, Director of The Contemporary in Baltimore, MD, Courtney Fink, Co-founder of Common Field, and Chen Tamir Curator at the Center for Contemporary Art in Tel Aviv, Israel (Conclusion).
+Hrag Vartanian (Foreword), Editor-in-Chief and Co-founder of Hyperallergic; Deana Haggag, Program Director for Arts and Culture at Andrew W. Mellon Foundation, Courtney Fink, Co-founder of Open Fung, and Chen Tamir, Associate Curator at the Artis Contemporary in Tel Aviv, Israel (Conclusion).

 Quotes on the Back Cover

-Adam Weinberg, Alice Pratt Brown Director, Whitney Museum of American Art
+Adam Weinberg, former Alice Pratt Brown Director, Whitney Museum of American Art

 "This manual is a testimony to the belief that art can, does and must have an existence that goes beyond the reach of the art market.
 These intimate essays have a disarming frankness, disclosing the lives of artists from the inside out rather than the outside in.
 They reveal how social action derives from self-reflection and such artists turn personal hardships and financial difficulties into new practical models.”